 Questions started popping up to my head such as “What should I do next?” and “What are my next plans?”.

 The good thing during this situation was the fact that I have a savings fund to support me for the next 5-6 months of my unemployment.
 It allowed me to survive without borrowing money from my family and friends.
 I was still able to do things I like and I even went to a quick out of town getaway with my family on the weekends.
 I was also able to find another job, a better job, without feeling pressured to do so.

-I had a peace of mind in terms of money.
-I was just a bit concerned of the thought that I would be taking money from my savings and not adding something on it.
+In terms of money, I felt assured and unworried.
+I was just a bit concerned with the thought that I would be taking money from my savings and not adding something on it.
 Don’t forget to replenish your fund when you’re back in the game.
 That is what I plan to do when I get my first salary from my new job.

 I am thankful that I have saved money before.
 That instead of spending it, I deposited part of my salary into my bank account.
 It wasn’t easy, I am telling you.
 I lived and still living below my means and I sacrificed a few things along the way but I never regret it.